tortugaum/tortugaum/README.md

 ## I'm Luiz 👨‍💻

-<p>I've been working with development for over 4 years, directly contributing to my team with analysis and ideas, during this time I also worked on multiple projects from small to big ones.</p>
+<p>I've been working with development for over 4 years, directly contributing to my team with analysis and ideas, during this time I've also worked on multiple projects from small to big ones.</p>
  <p>Currently working as a **Fullstack Developer** working mainly with React, Node, Next, Docker and SQL.
 I have a **Bachelor of Computer Science** .
 I live in São José dos Campos, Brazil</p>

 - :computer: I'm currently studying NextJS and Typescript